 Research Projects and Funding Overview

-The webLyzard platform has attracted funding of more than EUR 10 million via competitive calls for advanced knowledge extraction and Web intelligence technologies from international (EU Horizon 2020 and 7th Framework Programme, Google DNI, CHIST-ERA) and national funding programs (Austrian Research Promotion Agency, Austrian Science Fund, BMVIT, Austrian Climate & Energy Fund, Swiss Commission for Technology and Innovation, Swiss National Science Foundation).
+The webLyzard platform has attracted research funding of more than EUR 14 million via competitive calls for advanced knowledge extraction and Web intelligence technologies from international (EU Horizon Europe, Horizon 2020 and 7th Framework Programme, Google DNI, CHIST-ERA) and national funding programs (Austrian Research Promotion Agency, BMK, Austrian Science Fund, Austrian Climate & Energy Fund, aws, Swiss Commission for Technology and Innovation, Swiss National Science Foundation).

 Current Research Projects

-The following figure summarizes the ongoing R&D initiatives in European and national flagship programs provide a solid resource base for webLyzard’s R&D activities, ensuring a consistently high rate of innovation.
+The following figure summarizes the ongoing R&D initiatives in European and national flagship programs, which provide an important resource base for webLyzard and ensure a consistently high rate of innovation.